bkeepers/dotenv/README.md

 You may use the built-in generator rake task along with example and/or environment-default dotenv files.
 This makes it easy for developers to get started with your project without needing to check your sensitive dotenv files into your project repository.

-When you run the generator rake task, you will be prompted to edit values for all the provided example keys and default keys, and your filled out dotenv file will be generated.
+When you run the generator rake task you will be prompted to enter values for all the provided example keys and default keys, and the target dotenv file will be generated for you.

 The default example file is `.env.example`, which should contain all the keys needed to get started with your project.
 The values for each key in this file may optionally be a description of the key or a default value.